eloritzkovitz/web-performance-optimization-demo/README.md

 The goal of this project is to showcase how modern web performance optimization techniques can significantly improve user experience.
 It provides a practical comparison between:

 - An **unoptimized page**.
-- An **optimized page** that leverages various optimization strategies.
+- An **optimized page** that leverages various optimization strategies, as detailed below.

 ---